winstonwoo/bluefocus/readme.txt

    fbi -noverbose -T 2 mypic.jpg
-6. port to Raspberry B+ board with linux 3.12.22+ kernel key point : the linux 3.12.y should be recompiled. others remain.
+6. port to Raspberry B+ board with linux 3.12.22+ kernel key point : the linux 3.12.y should be recompiled.
+7. For the B+ linux3.12.22+ the oxmplayer pid isn't followed the program pid. for all pid should be find and kill the oxmplayer pid correctly. others remain.